 With thousands of investment selections now available through the BrokerageLink option, the Salaried Retirement Savings Program (SRSP) for salaried employees and Personal Savings Plan (PSP) for hourly employees are among the best in the country.
 With this large number of investments, there is ample opportunity to build a well-diversified portfolio for your Delphi 401k savings.

 Please visit our “Fund Commentary” section below for information on specific funds and/or fund types within the SRSP and PSP accounts.

 Below you will find articles of interest as well as news and updates to Delphi employee and retiree benefits.
 Check this page for future updates to the SRSP and PSP plans, as well as news that affects Delphi employees and retirees.

 Delphi Health Savings Account

-To discuss the impact of this change to the Delphi SRSP and PSP, do not hesitate to contact us toll-free at 1-866-444-6246.
+To discuss these changes to the Delphi 401(k) plan and how this may impact your current portfolio allocation, do not hesitate to contact us toll-free at 1-866-444-6246.

 PBGC-Delphi Pension Plan Update – April 2016

 Some Delphi Salaried Retirement Plan (DSRP) participants may be receiving PBGC Overpayment (“Clawback”) or Underpayment notifications.

 In general, clawbacks apply to those who had been receiving pension payments at the time the PBGC took over the DSRP on July 31, 2009.
 From July 2009 through approximately March 2010, participants continued to receive the same pension payment amount as they had been receiving prior to the PBGC takeover.
 From April 2010 until the recent receipt of final benefit determination statements, the PBGC provided estimated monthly benefit payments (typically lower amounts).
 With the issuance of final benefit determination statements, the PBGC is asking for the return of the difference in the pension payments for those first 6 to 8 months.